Amount-independent payment routing in Lightning Networks

 Channel policy parameters that are missing are the minimum payment amount (min htlc) and time lock delta.
 Both are relevant, but are left out for now.
 The algorithm can be extended to take these parameters into account without major changes.

-For example in the screenshot below: for any payment amount from 382002 up to 399998 sat, the least cost route as a single payment is through the btc.lnetwork.tokyo and Kangaxx nodes.
+The screenshot of the algorithm output below shows that for any payment amount from 382002 up to 399998 sat, the least cost route as a single payment is through the btc.lnetwork.tokyo and Kangaxx nodes.

 The graph shows the nodes and channels involved in any of the routes.
 This is all that is needed for payments of any amount to the chosen destination.